BheZelmat/Credit-Score-Classification-EDA-Data-cleaning-Modelling-Classification-/README.md

 ## 📝 Overview

 This project involves developing a machine learning model for a global finance company to classify individuals into different credit score brackets, thereby reducing manual effort in credit evaluation.
-Here's a detailed overview:

 ## 📝 About the Dataset